 Vegetables that have been reported to have caused allergic reactions include the following:

-Aubergine (eggplant), beetroot, cabbage, carrot, celery, cucumber, garlic, lettuce, mushroom, onion, peppers, potato, sweetcorn.
+Aubergine, beetroot, cabbage, carrot, celery, cucumber, garlic, lettuce, mushroom, onion, peppers, sweetcorn and potato (recently we were made aware of potato starch being used as an anti-caking agent in a pizza).
 This is not a complete list.

 What are the symptoms?

 If you have had adverse reactions to a vegetable, or vegetables, you probably fit into one of the following categories:

 Pollen food syndrome usually occurs in people who are already allergic to pollens and suffer from hay fever, although the hay fever symptoms can be very mild.
 People with pollen food syndrome experience allergic symptoms when they eat certain vegetables or fruits.
 This is due to the similarities between the proteins found in pollen and those present in the vegetables and fruits.
 Usually reactions occur only when the vegetables are eaten raw, not cooked.
 Symptoms are usually mild and may respond to antihistamines but it is important to consult your doctor to confirm that this is the right treatment.